fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Functionality: Take us to the new checkings form.
 Input data and actions: We introduce a correct username and password : jsmith@demo.io-Demo123!.
 We click submit the form and after sign in we click on checking and aftwerwards on new checking
 Expected Result: Let us sign in and take us to the Bank's new checking form.
-Obtained Result: The webapp took us to the dashboard allowing us the access and then took us to the new checkings form.

 11)
 Title : Should take you to View Checkings form.